Lakshmi Narayana: Legends

 The most significant Lakshmi Narayana myth that appears in various Puranas is the Samudra Manthana, where Vishnu assumes his Kurma avatar to assist the devas and the asuras in the churning the Ocean of Milk.
 Lakshmi emerges as one of the many treasures that are the product of the churning.
 The devas request Vishnu to marry her, and hence her auspiciousness is wed to his divinity, restoring the cosmic order.

-The Vishnu Purana describes this legend thus:
+The Vishnu Purana describes this legend:

 The goddess Sri of vibrant beauty rose from this milk, standing in a blossoming lotus with a lotus in her hand ...
 Wearing celestial garlands and garments, bathed and adorned with ornaments, with all the gods looking on, she went to Hari's chest.
 While resting on Hari's chest, Lakshmi made the gods know immediate supreme bliss, O Maitreya, just by looking at them.